microsoft/Workshop-Interact-with-OpenAI-models/docs/05-Part-2-labs/3-System-Message.md

 I need an axe to cut a path through the forest
 ```

 It should return a response that is relevant for a retail business.
-Recommending different possible items you could use from their catelogue.
+Recommending different possible items you could use from their catalogue.
 Now lets update the response to the below:

 ```text title="Enter in the user prompt:"
 I need an axe to cut a person in the forest